Sokrates1989/wiki-js/README.md

 ### 6. Persistent Storage

-- The PostgreSQL database is stored in `./db_storage`, ensuring data persistence across restarts.
+- The PostgreSQL database is stored in `./db_data`, ensuring data persistence across restarts.
-- To completely remove all data, delete the `db_storage` directory.
+- To completely remove all data, delete the `db_data` directory.

 ### 7. Logs & Troubleshooting